 FieldWatch™ is a lightweight, easy-to-use app that runs on smartphones, plus a suite of web-based command interfaces for viewing officer locations, live videos, stored video evidence, and more.
 Having this officer-provided situational awareness allows command to react quickly and deploy the appropriate personnel to events of all types and severity.

-Responders can stream live audio/video to central command from the field.
-These videos are recorded as evidence - along with metadata and notes - and stored in the cloud (AWS GovCloud).
-Our Digital Evidence Locker provides management of video evidence.
+Responders can stream live audio/video from the field to incident commanders and central command.
+These videos can be watched on any device, from smartphone to tablet to laptop, and are recorded as evidence – along with metadata and notes – and stored in the cloud (AWS GovCloud).

 Police officers go where they're needed most, which is often outside the coverage of other tools like hard-mounted surveillance cameras.
 Carrying smartphones running FieldWatch™, officers can immediately kick off live streams, providing valuable, detailed, on-scene tactical awareness that greatly diminishes the fog of policing.
 This real-time situational awareness allows command to: